luong-komorebi/Short-Gitlab-Tutorial/readme.md

 - **Gist** => **Snippets**

 ## Create your first new project
-While there are not many options for creating new projects (=repositories) on Github, there are a bunch of options to choose from, notably:
+While there are not many options for creating new projects (=repositories) on Github, Gitlab has a bunch of options to choose from, notably:

 #### Blank project
 You get three **levels of visibility**.
 Aside from the regularly seen **private** and **public**, they offer **internal**, which openness is limited to logged in user only.